oracle-livelabs/adb/shared/adw-connection-wallet/adw-connection-wallet.md

 3. Test your connection by clicking the **Test** button.
 If it succeeds, you will see *Status: Success*, you can save your connection information by clicking **Save**, then connect to your database by clicking the **Connect** button.
 An entry for the new connection will appear under Connections.

-4. If you are behind a VPN or Firewall and this Test fails, make sure you have <a href="https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="\_blank">SQL Developer 18.3</a> or higher.
+4. If you are behind a VPN or Firewall and this Test fails, make sure you have [SQL Developer 18.3](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) or higher.
 This version and above will allow you to select the "Use HTTP Proxy Host" option for a Cloud Wallet type connection.
 While creating your new ADW connection here, provide your proxy's Host and Port.
 If you are unsure where to find this, you may look at your computer's connection settings or contact your Network Administrator.

 ## Task 5: Query Your Autonomous Database with SQL Developer

-The SH schema provides a small data set that you can use to run the sample queries in the <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/dwhsg/sql-analysis-reporting-data-warehouses.html#GUID-1D8E3429-735B-409C-BD16-54004964D89B" target="\_blank">Database Data Warehousing Guide</a>.
+The SH schema provides a small data set that you can use to run the sample queries in the [Database Data Warehousing Guide](https://docs.oracle.com/en/database/oracle/oracle-database/19/dwhsg/sql-analysis-reporting-data-warehouses.html#GUID-1D8E3429-735B-409C-BD16-54004964D89B).
 For example, the following query shows you how the SQL function RANK() works:

 1. In a SQL Developer worksheet, perform the following `SH` query.

-    ````
+    ```
     <copy>
     SELECT channel_desc, TO_CHAR(SUM(amount_sold),'9,999,999,999') SALES$,
     RANK() OVER (ORDER BY SUM(amount_sold)) AS default_rank,